Mikejo5000/vsts-docs-pr/docs/build-release/packages/nuget-restore.md

 [//]: # (::: moniker range=">= tfs-2018")

-If you’re using VSTS or the upcoming TFS 2018 release, new template-based builds will work automatically thanks to a new “NuGet Tool Installer” task that’s been added to the beginning of all build templates that use the NuGet task.
+If you're using VSTS or the upcoming TFS 2018 release, new template-based builds will work automatically thanks to a new “NuGet Tool Installer” task that's been added to the beginning of all build templates that use the NuGet task.
 We periodically update the default version that's selected for new builds around the same time we install Visual Studio updates on the Hosted build agents.

 For existing builds, just add or update a NuGet Tool Installer step to select the version of NuGet for all the subsequent steps.
 You can see all available versions of NuGet [on nuget.org](https://dist.nuget.org/tools.json).